 If you’re not 65 but have a disability that qualifies you to receive Social Security or Railroad Retirement Disability benefits, you’re eligible for Part D 3 months before the 25th month of benefit payments until 3 months after your 25th month of receiving benefits.

-This is the open enrollment period.
+The open enrollment period is from October 15 to December 7.
 If you’re eligible, during this time you may:

 - enroll in a plan that provides prescription coverage